 We demonstrate how to integrate the MECR concept into a dynamic structural model, bridging public finance techniques with structural estimation.
+We apply this concept to the current German childcare subsidies and compare the estimated MECR to that of the progressive tax-transfer system.
+We pay special attention to two dynamic consequences of childcare subsidies: the impact of increased labor force participation of mothers on their future wages and labor supply, and the impact of current childcare attendance on children's lifetime earnings.

-Specifically, we explore a model with endogenous dynamics of maternal earnings and public childcare demand in the German context.
-Our analysis allows us to break down the MECR into its different components in a transparent manner.
-We find that maternal labor supply responses to changes in the price of childcare per hour drive up the MECR of the childcare subsidy relative to the income tax.
-However, if we also account for the effects of changes in public childcare attendance on the future earnings of children, the childcare subsidy schedule emerges as the more efficient redistribution tool.
-Formalizing Okun's leaky bucket The starting point of our paper is a static model, where we formally introduce the MECR.
-Heterogeneous families make decisions on labor supply, leisure, and public childcare use.
-These families face an income tax schedule and an income-contingent childcare subsidy schedule.
-To formalize Okun's leaky bucket, we construct budget-neutral reforms of both schedules which marginally increase redistribution from families above a certain income level y_p to families below this income level.
+Formalizing Okun's leaky bucket The starting point of our paper is a formal definition of the MECR within a static model and a discussion of its determinants.
+Heterogeneous families make decisions on labor supply, leisure and public childcare use.
+These families face an income-contingent tax and transfer schedule and a progressive childcare subsidy schedule.
+To evaluate the efficiency costs of redistribution at the margin and formalize Okun's leaky bucket, we construct small hypothetical budget-neutral reforms of both schedules which marginally increase redistribution from families above a certain income level $y_p$ to families below this income level.
 We illustrate such a reform in Figure 1 for the tax schedule.
 The black bold line captures the baseline tax schedule which is illustrated as linear for simplicity.
-Tax payment is increased for households above y_p , kept constant at y_p , and decreased below y_p .
-For a given increase of the marginal tax rate above y_p , the increase of the marginal tax rate below y_p is chosen such that budget neutrality is achieved.1 The calculation of the MECR (i.e. the leakage) then follows from relating the gains of the poor with the losses of the rich, both measured in terms of compensating variations.
-We show how this concept complements and relates to the marginal value of public funds (Hendren and Sprung-Keyser 2020) and to quantifications of the equity-efficiency trade-off considered by e.g. Immervoll et al. (2007).
-Our measure shares the spirit of the marginal value of public funds in that it provides an intuitive 'bang for the buck' comparison of different policy instruments.
+Tax payment is increased for households above $y_p$ , kept constant at $y_p$ , and decreased below $y_p$ .
+For a given increase of the marginal tax rate above $y_p$ , the increase of the marginal tax rate below $y_p$ is chosen such that budget neutrality is achieved.
+The calculation of the MECR (i.e. the leakage) then follows from relating the gains of the poor with the losses of the rich, both measured in terms of compensating variations.